 Listen to professor Professor Laura Biagi talk about the theater course she teaches at Cook County Jail through DePaul University.

 Hear from one of our trainers, Ella Turenne, about what a typical Inside-Out faculty training week looks like.
 This was recorded during the Philadelphia area training in January 2017.
-The training took place at a retreat center called Pendle Hill and at the Graterford Prison.
+The training took place at a retreat center called Pendle Hill and at the Graterford Prison (now SCI Phoenix).